2026 World Cup Predictions the Pundits Won’t Make

 England | #4 | 1,834 | L (Croatia, Ghana, Panama) | Strong ranking, but zero tournament wins since 1966.
 Drawn with Croatia - their 2018 semifinal heartbreak.
 The pressure narrative is real. |

-Argentina’s No. 2 ranking masks a back-to-back curse.
+Argentina’s No. 3 ranking masks a back-to-back curse.
 No team has broken it in 64 years.
-France at No. 3 are the most dangerous team nobody’s talking about.
+France at No. 1 are the most dangerous team nobody’s talking about enough.
 In a 48-team World Cup with more chaos than any edition in history, those gaps are exactly what sharp fans should study.

 This is a living article.
 We’ll update the contrarian data as squads drop and group-stage matchups take shape.